We provide a wide range of multifaceted legal support for those experiencing (or at risk of experiencing) homelessness.

 Let’s start with this simple, yet profound statement: Being homeless is not a crime.
 Or at least it shouldn’t be.
 Yet all too often in America, society’s least fortunate are deemed criminals and treated as such.

 We fight to make sure homeless persons aren’t punished for their misfortune, with two main focuses: ending the criminalization of homelessness and reducing the burden of ID barriers on homeless people.

 Ending the Criminalization of Homelessness

-Consider, for a moment, a ‘life-sustaining’ act that each of us engages in multiple times a day without really giving it much thought.
-The answer: using the restroom.
+Consider, for a moment, a ‘life-sustaining’ act that each of us engages in multiple times a day without really giving it much thought: using the restroom.

-For the homeless, however, this simple, yet all-important action, can be a enormous everyday challenge.
+For the homeless, however, this simple yet all-important action can be an enormous everyday challenge.
 Criminalization policies in many cities punish homeless persons who are forced to perform life-sustaining actions in public spaces.

 Our research has shown that, of 234 American cities surveyed:

 - 40 percent make it a crime to sleep in public spaces